impossibletea/liver/README.md

 #### Name, Path

-Specifying `path` to resources (may include many models) and a list of `name`s of particular models to use inside that directory.
+Specifying `path` to model directory and a `name` of model config file (`model3.json) to use inside that directory.

-Model index is the `XSCREENSAVER_SAVER_INDEX` environment variable to comply with Xsecurelock's spec.

 > [!IMPORTANT]
-> Configuration assumes that the `name` is the name of directory inside of
-> `path`, and that the same name is used for `model3.json` file contained
-> inside of that folder.
+> File references in model configuration will be relative to `path`.

 #### Motions